Troubleshooting Push source issues

 The request body must not contain any duplicate keys or sub-objects (see About Push Source Item Metadata).

-• If you’re pushing an uncompressed item, ensure that the request body minimally includes the data key-value pair (see Using the data Property).
+• If you’re pushing an uncompressed item, ensure that the request body minimally includes the data key-value pair (see Use the data property).

-• If you’re pushing a small compressed item (less than 5 megabytes), ensure that the request body minimally includes the compressedBinaryData key-value pair (see Using the compressedBinaryData Property).
+• If you’re pushing a small compressed item (less than 5 megabytes), ensure that the request body minimally includes the compressedBinaryData key-value pair (see Use the compressedBinaryData property).

-• If you’re pushing a batch of items or a single large compressed item (5 megabytes or more), ensure that the request body minimally includes the compressedBinaryDataFileId key-value pair (see Using the compressedBinaryDataFileId Property).
+• If you’re pushing a batch of items or a single large compressed item (5 megabytes or more), ensure that the request body minimally includes the compressedBinaryDataFileId key-value pair (see Use the compressedBinaryDataFileId property).

 400 - ORGANIZATION_IS_PAUSED